 - A ‘Do-it-for-me’ model that allows our team to set up the store for you

-- In-built payment gateway for quick and easy payments
+- The in-built payment gateway for quick and easy payments

 - Legal policies and apps to help with compliance